 LayOut shows the details of a new patio at the local pub.

 What assets could you have not passed these exams without?

 Coffee and serious dedication.
 And friends and loved ones that kept me motivated and encouraged.

 What was the most difficult exam for you?
 Why?

-They were all challenging in their own way, but maybe Programming, Planning, and Practice (PPP) was the most difficult for me.
+They were all challenging in their own way, but maybe Programming, Planning, and Practice (PPP) were the most difficult for me.
 It was the broadest in terms of content areas.
-Some exams focused on strengths I developed through real-world experience, like Construction Documents and Services (CDS).
+Some exams focused on strengths I developed through real-world experiences, like Construction Documents and Services (CDS).
 Others were really technical, like Structural Systems.
-I had little experience with this area, but I found interesting and almost enjoyable to study.
+I had little experience with this area, but I found it interesting and almost enjoyable to study.

 "I thought I could mostly rely on the knowledge I gained through my professional experience.
 Turns out, the AREs are about so much more than knowing the subject matter."

 Working in all mediums is a clutch to having a well-rounded study session.

 It is unheard of to pass all seven exams without a few failures.
 What did failed exams teach you about the process, and how did you shift your approach?